Suicide Intervention Certification Course Benefits

 2. The Suicide Intervention Certification course is accredited by the Canadian Counsel of Professional Certification (CCPC Global).

-3. Suicide Intervention Certification carries with it 52 Continuing Education Unit (CEUs) hours, toward certification and re-certification as an Addictions Counselor, with the Canadian Addictions Certified Counselors Federation (CACCF) and toward international certification and re-certification with the international body for certified alcohol and drug counselors (ICADC).
+3. Suicide Intervention Certification is worth 52 Continuing Education Unit (CEUs) hours, toward certification and re-certification as an Addictions Counselor, with the Canadian Addictions Certified Counselors Federation (CACCF) and toward international certification and re-certification with the international body for certified alcohol and drug counselors (ICADC).

 Upon certification graduates may:

-- Offer information, counseling, and support to those who may be at risk for suicide.
+- Provide information and support to those at risk for suicide.

-- Provide community education, and support related to the various aspects of suicide prevention, and immediate and long-term interventions.
+- Provide community education related to suicide prevention, and immediate and long-term interventions.

-- Apply to CCPC Global and receive the designation as a Certified Suicide Intervention Counselor (CSIC).
-This is a global designation.
+- Apply to CCPC Global to be recognized globally as a Certified Suicide Intervention Counselor and use the acronym (CSIC).
 Application to CCPC Global must be made within one year following completion of the training.
 Re-certification is required annually.

 Unit Four was the best part for me as I needed the help and healing working through my grief.
 The art was very helpful in expressing myself in a way I’m not used to.
 Then going over the art afterwards was very eye opening.
 I’m excited to start journaling for 1 month to see what my purpose is and to reflect.
 I’m also excited today to learn self care as I tend to worry about everyone else but not myself.